Praful51/zepto_analytics/README.md

 - Which products are unavailable despite having high value?
 - Which categories contribute most to revenue?
-- Which categories have high inventory but low revenue contribution?
+- Identifying the top categories offering higher average discounts?
 - Where are stock availability issues occurring?
-- Which products have pricing opportunities?
+- Finding the top 10 products contributing the most to total revenue?

 ---